-- SR 522 lane closures: Drivers should anticipate lane closures within the work zone, nightly from 9 p.m. to 5 a.m.
-Drivers will be flagged through the work zone.
+- SR 522 lane closures: Drivers should anticipate lane closures within the work zone between the Snohomish River Bridge and US 2, nightly from 9 p.m. to 5 a.m.
+Drivers will be flagged through.

 - Snohomish River Bridge building: Crews have placed all the girders for the new bridge.

 - Boater warning: Boaters on the Snohomish River are advised to use caution when traveling under the Snohomish River Bridge.
 Although the navigation channel is not closed, crews will be working overhead.

 - See pictures of our recent work.